 To dip?
 Or not to dip?

 Truthfully, I don’t think a dipping sauce is necessary here — the chipotle lime combo will curb your saucy cravings without needing an additional mixing bowl.
-But if you NEED a chicken wing sauce, try something like blue cheese or homemade ranch dressing.
+But if you NEED a chicken wing sauce, try something like blue cheese or keto ranch dressing.

 As mentioned, after blending, you’ll want to taste test and adjust the chili lime chicken wings sauce to your liking.
 Here are some potential adjustments you may consider: